 Search the Dawes Rolls, 1898–1914

 Use the Dawes Rolls to trace your ancestry to one of the Five Tribes.
 The Five Tribes include Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole.
-In general, the Dawes Rolls list individuals who lived with their tribe in Indian Territory, who chose to apply, and were approved by the Dawes Commission.
-Mississippi Choctaw are the exception, as many of them remained in Mississippi and did not remove with the rest of the tribe to Indian Territory in the 1830s.
+In general, the Dawes Rolls list individuals who lived with their nation in Indian Territory, who chose to apply, and were approved by the Dawes Commission.
+Mississippi Choctaw are the exception, as many of them remained in Mississippi and did not remove to Indian Territory in the 1830s.
 To be admitted to the rolls, Mississippi Choctaw were ultimately required to remove to Indian Territory.

 The Research Center offers Dawes enrollment packets for $35.
 Enrollment packets may include details about the applicant and their family, including birth, death, and marriage information.
 Be certain to include the information listed in the index, including the individual's name, card number, roll number, and tribe.
 To order by mail use the printable order form or call 405-522-5225.

 About this Database

 This database lists individuals who applied for the Dawes Rolls and membership in the Five Tribes: Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole.
 Enrollment for the Dawes Rolls began in 1898 and ended in March of 1907, although there were a few names added as late as 1914.

 I have found my ancestor in the database.
 What now?